top of page

 But it’s not enough: for sustainable empowerment, girls need support from their communities.
 Martial Arts is a world-wide network of practitioners who share our values.

-So FairFight works with local martial artists and their dojos, in partnership with local organisations and schools in Zimbabwe, Zambia and India.
+So FairFight works with local martial artists and their dojos, in partnership with local organisations and schools in Zimbabwe, Zambia and between 2016 and 2025, also in India.

 One black belt to another, we speak the same language, even when we don't understand each others’ words, so we trust our partner Senseis to impart the same values of respect, self-discipline and courage to our girls as they grow.